Steve McMahon: Blackpool

 His next stop came at Blackpool, with whom he signed an 18-month contract on 7 January 2000.
 He stated that the job was a "great opportunity" and that his main task was to "keep us afloat this year and get us in a position where we can be safe".
 It was not to be, however: in May they were relegated to Division Three, but McMahon took them to promotion via the play-offs the following season and also won two Football League Trophies in three years.
 He signed a new contract with the club on 8 February 2001 that would see him remain in charge until at least the end of the 2002–03 season.

 He left Blackpool following an argument over funds just before the final game of the 2003–04 season, having resigned midway through the season, only to burst in on 15 January press conference announcing his decision to withdraw the resignation following a talk with chairman Karl Oyston.
 At the time of his departure, McMahon was the fifth-longest-serving Blackpool manager in terms of Football League games in charge.

 Perth Glory

-He was signed in early 2005 as the manager of Perth Glory F.C. for the inaugural Australian A-League season.
+He was signed in early 2005 as the manager of Perth Glory FC for the inaugural Australian A-League Men season.
 However his tenure at the club was short and he left the club in December 2005, part way through the season.

 Media career

-In early February 2006 through 2007, McMahon signed an initial eighteen-month contract to work as a television pundit for Asia-based ESPN Star Sports, and has recently extended his contract by three years.
-There, he has worked alongside the likes of John Dykes as commentators, written his own blog, and is based in Singapore.
+In early February 2006 through 2007, McMahon signed an initial eighteen-month contract to work as a television pundit for Asia-based ESPN Star Sports, and subsequently extended his contract by three years.
+There, he worked alongside the likes of John Dykes as commentators, written his own blog, and is based in Singapore.
 He has also been responsible for recruiting other former English football stars such as Les Ferdinand and fellow ex-Liverpool players, Ian Rush and Steve McManaman.